How it works

 The controlled-release granules can either be sprinkled on a small amount of soft cold food, taken in a drink, or poured directly into the mouth and washed down with a cold drink.
 If the granules are added to a drink, after you’ve had the drink the glass should be rinsed with a small amount of water and you should drink this water as well, as some granules may stick to the glass.
 The granules should not be crushed or chewed.

-Controlled-release medicines might help you if you find it difficult to remember all the doses, or must take it at school, university or work.
+Controlled-release medicines might help you if you find it difficult to remember all the doses and would otherwise need to take doses at school, university or work.

 Valproate can be taken with or after a meal.
 Taking it with food can help to reduce the chance of feeling sick.
 Not everyone feels sick with valproate, but this is one of the possible side effects.

-Some of the valproate preparations have a special coating (“enteric” or “gastro-resistant” coating) to protect your stomach.
+Some of the valproate preparations have a special coating (“enteric” or “gastro-resistant” coating) to protect the tablet from stomach acid.
 This tablet should be swallowed whole with a glass of water - do not chew it as it tastes bitter and you will break the protective coat.

 What if I miss a dose?